melaniebrgr/necronomicon/README.md

 ##### A Note About Space Complexity

 Space Complexity is sometimes as important as runtime complexity, and should also be considered.
-Similar rules can apply, or at least the best/worst/expected cases can be considered in the Big-O terms.
+Similar rules can apply, or at least the best/worst/expected cases can be considered in Big-O terms.

 If we need to create an array of size _n_, this willl require **_O_(_n_)**.
 If we need a 2D Array of size _n_ * _n_, this will require **_O_(_n_<sup>2</sup>)** space.